Women, Infants & Children

 The Special Supplemental Nutrition Program for Women, Infants and Children known as WIC is a public health nutrition program that offers breastfeeding education and support, referrals, nutrition education, and supplemental nutritious foods to those who qualify.
 Women who are pregnant, breastfeeding up to a year after delivery, or non-breastfeeding up to 6 months after delivery, along with infants and children until they turn 5 years old are all potentially eligible for the program.
 WIC’s income guidelines are 185% above the poverty level so many working families still qualify for the program.

 Clients set an appointment and bring proof of ID, address, and income to determine their eligibility.
 Every client meets with a Registered Dietitian Nutritionist (RDN) or Registered Nurse (RN) to establish their nutritional need and for one-on-one educational counseling.
-Clients are referred to other programs that may be beneficial like Medicaid, Healthy Families, smoking cessation, doctor, etc. The RDN or RN builds a supplemental food package for each client and issues vouchers that are redeemed at WIC approved stores throughout Indiana.
-Clients return about every 3 months for nutrition education and food voucher issuance, but a certification typically lasts a year.
+Clients are referred to other programs that may be beneficial like Medicaid, Healthy Families, smoking cessation, doctor, etc. The RDN or RN builds a supplemental food package for each client and issues food benefits that are redeemed at WIC approved stores throughout Indiana using a WIC EBT card.
+Clients return about every 3 months for nutrition education and food benefit issuance, but a certification typically lasts a year.

 WIC is available in each state and territory of the United States.
 It is a federal government nutrition program run through the USDA.
 Indiana WIC is run through the Indiana State Department of Health.
 Within Indiana, agencies are sponsored in each county by either a health department, hospital, or nonprofit.
 Community and Family Services sponsors WIC in 6 counties in north eastern Indiana consisting of Adams, Blackford, Huntington, Jay, Randolph, and Wells.